adcostanza/express-typescript-auth-jwt/readme.md

     }
     server.start();

-To protect a route you may type the following within your async router function:
+The route above is automatically protected by the auth API.
+You may also check authorization by typing the following into your async router function:

 ```
 if (!auth.isType("admin")) return res.status(401).send("Unauthorized");